saulo19297/Movies/README.md

 ## About
-analyze the data of 700,000 movies to find out which genre is the best invesment to make a profit.
+analyze the data of 700,000 movies to find out which genre is the best investment to make a profit.

 ## Data Analysis
 - check columns